For Parents

 Michelle’s involvement may or may not include direct communication with school personnel.
 In many cases, services are provided solely to the parent.
 However, if clarification is needed, the District is encouraged to reach out confidentially to prevent confusion.

 If a parent attempts to misuse Michelle’s name, business, or materials—for example, by using them in a harassing, threatening, or coercive manner, or by submitting her copyrighted work as part of district documentation—this constitutes misuse under her published policy.
-In those cases, she will provide a Formal Scope & Misuse Statement to the District for internal documentation and protection of staff.

 This process is designed to support clarity, preserve collaborative IEP processes, and uphold both FERPA and IDEA responsibilities at the district level.
-The full Professional Scope and Misuse Policy is available upon request and in the footer as a link to the PDF document.